groovy-tutorial/groovy-tutorial/manuscript/04_00_Introduction.md

 	* `continue`
 	* `return`

-This chapter will describe the conditional and looping statements and discuss how and where the `break` and `continue` branching statements fit in.
+This section will describe the conditional and looping statements and discuss how and where the `break` and `continue` branching statements fit in.

 The `try-catch-finally` statement will be explored in the "Exceptions" chapter.